gaiasilvestri/reciprocal-connections-counter/README.md

-Reciprocal connections counter
+Reciprocal connections and non-reciprocal connections in a network
-Proportion of reciprocal to non reciprocal connections counter
 -----
 This program displays the number of reciprocal connections in a spiking neural network as synapses get increasingly added amongst its neurons.
 It displays excitatory-inhibitory, inhibitory-inhibitory and excitatory-excitatory counts, so we can compare them as the network becomes increasingly connected up.